Advancing NHS Legacy Information Management

 real-time dashboards

-Infrastructure & InteroperabilityFlat files; not linkedProprietary system; limited
+Infrastructure and InteroperabilityFlat files; not linkedProprietary system; limited

 search; isolated from clinical